Scams

 Instant Messaging Spam

 Instant Messaging spam builds utilization of instant messaging systems.
-While instant messaging tends to not be blocked by firewalls, it’s a mainly functional canal for spammers.
+While instant messaging tends to not being blocked by firewalls, it's a mainly functional canal for spammers.

 Usenet Newsgroup Spam